-However, the true velocity contrast of the found anomaly can be higher than what the tomography studies (Debayle et al., 2016; Schaeffer and Lebedev, 2013; French et al., 2013) suggest.
-If the tomography smears the effect of the anomaly in space, to obtain the same travel times with smaller anomaly, the contrast needs to be higher.
-Our estimate can be hence considered as the upper limit of the anomaly length.
+However, the true velocity contrast of the found anomaly can be higher than what the tomography studies (Debayle et al., 2016; French et al., 2013; Schaeffer & Lebedev, 2013) suggest.
+If the tomography smears the effect of the anomaly in space, to obtain the same traveltimes with smaller anomaly, the contrast needs to be higher.
+Our estimate can hence be considered as the upper limit of the anomaly length.

-The relation between the difference of shear-wave velocities inside and outside of the anomaly and between the phase velocities of Rayleigh waves decreased by the anomaly with respect to phase velocities of waves propagating outside of the anomaly behaves roughly linearly.
-If the 1D shear-wave velocity structure of the anomaly differs from the reference model outside of the anomaly by a constant shear-wave velocity difference for all depths, the corresponding phase velocity curves will have the same shape.
+The relation between the difference of shear wave velocities inside and outside of the anomaly and between the phase velocities of Rayleigh waves decreased by the anomaly with respect to phase velocities of waves propagating outside of the anomaly behaves roughly linearly.
+If the 1D shear wave velocity structure of the anomaly differs from the reference model outside of the anomaly by a constant shear wave velocity difference for all depths, the corresponding phase velocity curves will have the same shape.
 The one inside of the anomaly will have phase velocities lower by a constant difference with respect to the dispersion curve outside of the anomaly.
-In such a case, the initial time delay τ{max} would be the same across the whole period range.
-If the shear-wave difference increases with depth, the two dispersion curves also diverge linearly with a proportion corresponding roughly to the increase of the shear-wave velocity contrast.
-It means that even in the extreme case, when the difference in contrast of the shear-wave velocities between the depths of 75 and 150 km (50 and 100 s period) reaches several percents (we are not talking about the contrast itself, but about their difference), the difference of phase velocities at 50 and 100 s will also be in order of units of percents.
-This means that increasing the shear-wave velocity contrast with depth can apparently increase the time delay of the longer Rayleigh waves, however, such and increase can reach units of percents at most.
+In such a case, the initial time delay $\tau{\rm max}$ would be the same across the whole period range.
+If the shear wave difference increases with depth, the two dispersion curves also diverge linearly with a proportion corresponding roughly to the increase of the shear wave velocity contrast.
+It means that even in the extreme case, when the difference in contrast of the shear wave velocities between the depths of 75 and 150 km (50 and 100 s period) reaches several percents (we are not talking about the contrast itself, but about their difference), the difference of phase velocities at 50 and 100 s will also be in order of units of percents.
+This means that increasing the shear wave velocity contrast with depth can apparently increase the time delay of the longer Rayleigh waves; however, such an increase can reach units of percents at most.
 Such a linear trend is already accounted for in our length estimation above.
-Our results suggest, however that the initial time delay is 5 times (500%) higher for 100 s wave ($\tau{max(T=100s)} = 66$ s) than for 50 s wave ($\tau{max(T=50s)} = 13$ s).
-The main bulk of such a difference must be accommodated by increased length of the anomaly, since the increase of shear-wave velocity contrast with depth cannot account for that.
+Our results suggest, however, that the initial time delay is five times (500%) higher for 100-s wave ($\tau{\max(T = 100 \text{ s})} = 66 \text{ s}$) than for 50-s wave ($\tau{\max(T = 50 \text{ s})} = 13 \text{ s}$).
+The main bulk of such a difference must be accommodated by increased length of the anomaly, since the increase of shear wave velocity contrast with depth cannot account for that.